flectra-hq/flectra/doc/setup/install.rst

 Editions
 ========

-There are two different Editions_ of Odoo: the Community and Enterprise versions.
+There are two different Editions_ of Flectra: the Community and Enterprise versions.
 Using the Enterprise version is possible on our SaaS_ and accessing the code is restricted to Enterprise customers and partners.
 The Community version is freely available to anyone.